gerritvisserNL/frontend-mentor-challenges/challenge-28-fylo-dark-theme-landing-page/fylo-dark-theme-landing-page/README-template.md

 ## My process

-Door inline-svg's in HTML te zetten, kan de HTML erg lang worden.
-Dit kan voorkomen worden door alle svg bestanden in een svg sprite (.svg bestand) te zetten.
+By placing inline SVGs directly in the HTML, the HTML file can become quite large.
+This can be avoided by storing all SVG files in an SVG sprite (.svg file).

-Voorbeeld
+Example:

 icons.svg:
 `<svg xmlns="http://www.w3.org/2000/svg" style="display: none;">